Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.8/readme.md

 **Dependencies/References:**

-* There is a dependency to "USG007:  "As a Project Manager, I want the system to support and apply authentication and authorization for all its users and functionalities.", since is necessary to be able to Sign Up as admin to create others Users.
+[//]: # (* There is a dependency to "USG007:  "As a Project Manager, I want the system to support and apply authentication and authorization for all its users and functionalities.", since is necessary to be able to Sign Up as admin to create others Users.)

 **Input and Output Data**

 **Input Data:**

 * Typed data:
-    * First Name
-    * Last Name
+    * Full Name
     * E-mail
+    * Phone

-* Selected data:
+    * Gender
-    * User
+    * Date of Birth
-    * Role
+    * Medical Conditions (?)

 **Output Data:**
-* Display the success of the operation and the data of the registered user (Add User)
+* Display the success of the operation and the data of the registered patient (Add Patient)
-* Display the success of the operation and the list the users of the backoffice (List Users)
-* Display the success of the operation and the disable or enable action on the specific user (Enable/Disable User)

 ## 3. Analysis

-> **Question 97:** US1000 – Regarding user registration, should these all be considered "enable" by default or should there be an option to "enable/disable" users during the registration process?
+> **Question 97:**
 >
-> **Answer:** In the context of the US1000 it should be possible to activate and deactivate users.
-I suppose they should be active by default.
+> **Answer:**

 ### 3.1.
 Domain Model
 ![sub domain model](us1000-sub-domain-model.svg)